 - Submit a new financial aid application for scholarship and grants-in-aid each year.
 Students who have received institutional aid in the previous academic year are not automatically granted aid for the next year.
 Students must submit new applications by the priority deadline of March 1.

 Members of religious communities:

 - It is not the policy of DSPT to award institutional aid to members of religious communities.

 Students in the following categories are NOT eligible for scholarship or grant-in-aid awards:

 - MA Students who are in Continuation status N.B.
-Students in Continuation status may be eligible for other forms of financial aid and should contact the GTU Financial Aid Office for more information.
+Students in Continuation status may be eligible for other forms of financial aid and should contact the Financial Aid Director at DSPT for more information.

 - Certificate (CTS) or Special Students.

 - To determine eligibility for Title IV funds, students should make an appointment with the Financial Aid Director at DSPT.